blakyris/adeccoch-siri-shortcuts/README.md

-# adeccoch-siri-shortcuts
+# Siri shortcuts for Adecco Switzerland

-Siri Shortcuts for Adecco Switzerland using Plantation API
+Siri Shortcuts for Adecco Switzerland using Plantation API.

+## Instalation

+Download ZIP file from your iPhone using Safari.
+Extract the content of the ZIP file.